jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4b.md

 <!-- Being no longer has the significance of mere abstract being, nor has their naked essence the meaning of abstract universality:  -->

-Their existence is now just that simple fluent substance of the pure movement within itself.
+Their existence is now merely that simple fluent substance of the pure movement within itself.

-The difference, however, of these parts is their moments of infinity, as the mere movement itself.
+However, the difference of these parts is their moments of infinity, as the mere movement itself.

  <!-- inter se consists, in no other characteristic than that of the , or . -->